Making Your Own Poultry Feeds: Part Two

 - Alfalfa meal

 - I start with 100 percent alfalfa pellets (17 percent protein), the kind fed to rabbits and horses.
-The chickens resist eating the pellets whole, so I grind, along with the corn and peas.
+The chickens resist eating the pellets whole, so I grind them, along with the corn and peas.
 I include alfalfa only in the winter, when green forages are less available.

 - A high-energy feedstuff which I store whole and grind as needed.